-You will be given take home assignments, usually every week.
+You will be given take home assignments approximately every week.
 These assignments will include questions taken directly from the text as well as additional problems related to topics well see in class.
 Late work will not be accepted.
-The assignments will be posted on the course website (not Blackboard), along with solutions after assignments are due.
+The assignments will be posted below, along with solutions after assignments are due.
 Your lowest homework grade will be dropped when calculating your final grade.